jhogsett/EMA-VFI-WebUI/guide/autofill_duplicates.md

-**Deduplicate Frames** - Detect and remove duplicate PNG frame files
+**Auto-Fill Duplicate Frames** - Detect duplicate frames and fill with interpolated replacements

 ## How It Works
 1. Set _Input PNG Files Path_ to a path on this server for the PNG files being deduplicated